astroquant-dev/blockchain-developer-bootcamp-final-project/README.md

 # Project description

-The project implements an NFT gallery where different artworks can be listed for purchase.
+The project implements an NFT gallery where ERC721 artworks that have been listed can be purchased.

 In practice, there are two contracts that have been set up:
 - `Shop`, the NFT gallery, where digital artworks can either be listed by their owners at a given price, and purchased by the public for that price.
 - `BlockchainArt`, an ERC721 contract that can be used as an example of an artwork contract which the public can mint for a set price (0.0001 ETH in our case).

+The frontend implements the gallery that is open to the public for the purchase of listed artworks.

 For this project, a [Pinata Cloud endpoint](https://gateway.pinata.cloud/ipfs/QmSp4boAHp9J7h7wMZutZkiJkcTN8MraW3BiMUSxoP27cs/) has been populated with a set of links to publicly-available artworks.
 This corresponds to the URI that BlockchainArt._baseURI() returns.